 Francesco Spagnolo

-Curator and Professor in Berkeley, California
+Curator and Scholar in Berkeley, California

 Francesco Spagnolo

-Curator and Professor in Berkeley, California
+Curator and Scholar in Berkeley, California

 I am a multidisciplinary scholar focusing on music, digital media, and diaspora studies, as well as a creator and presenter of global cultural content, through books, articles, sound recordings, lectures, performances, exhibitions, and broadcasts.

-I studied music at the Giuseppe Verdi Conservatory of Milan, philosophy at the University of Milan and at the EHESS in Paris, and musicology at the Hebrew University of Jerusalem (PhD 2007).
+I studied music at the Giuseppe Verdi Conservatory of Milan, philosophy at the University of Milan and the EHESS in Paris, and musicology at the Hebrew University of Jerusalem (PhD 2007).

 _